cp-psource/ps-postindexer/docs/global-comments-widget.md

 * Display avatars
 * Preset avatar size

-## Recent Comments Widget brings all the latest comments from across your entire network to your main site.
+## Netzwerk Kommentare Widget brings all the latest comments from across your entire network to your main site.

 ### Advanced Comments for Multisite